 Please note: Itineraries and activities are subject to change.

 – Transfers to the clinic depart from the sanctuary every second Sunday and arriving back on the sanctuary on the Friday of the following week.
 Please check fixed dates here.

 – 12-night minimum stay

 Accommodation, food and other facilities

-- All food provided, however, volunteers are expected to help with cooking and cleaning duties.
+- All food is provided, volunteers are expected to play a vital part in the cleaning and cooking duties.

 - Most dietary requirements can be catered for.

 - We have a washing machine that volunteers can use.